- Gadsden was born in Charleston, South Carolina on February 16, 1724.

 Imprisonment at Castillo de San Marcos

-- When Clinton returned to New York, he left Lieutenant General Charles Cornwallis in charge of British forces in Charleston.
+When Clinton returned to New York, he left General Charles Cornwallis in charge of British forces in Charleston.

 Return to South Carolina Politics

 Christopher Gadsden is important because he represented South Carolina in many of the most important political events that shaped the American Revolution, including the Stamp Act Congress, First Continental Congress, Second Continental Congress, and Constitutional Convention.
-However, like many other Patriots from the southern colonies, his legacy is tarnished due to his involvement in slavery.
+However, like many other Patriots from the Southern Colonies, his legacy is mixed due to his involvement in slavery.